-Upon execution of the agreement between the City and the Subrecipient, the Subrecipient shall:
+Upon execution of the agreement between HHS and the Subrecipient, the Subrecipient shall:

-- 1. Immediately report all changes in its articles of incorporation, bylaws, or tax-exempt status to the City. - 2.
+- 1. Immediately report all changes in its articles of incorporation, bylaws, or tax-exempt status to the HHS. - 2.
 Ensure no member of the Board of Directors is a paid employee, agent or subcontractor. - Continue to include representation on the Board of Directors, the broadest possible cross-section of the community, including those with expertise and interest in the provided services, representatives from community organizations interested in the services, and users of the services. - 4.
 Ensure all meetings of the Board of Directors are open to the public, except meetings, or portions thereof, dealing with personnel or litigation matters. - 5.
-Keep minutes of all regular and special meetings of the Board of Directors, have a regular meeting at least once a year, and upon request, forward copies to the GPC assigned to your program.
+Keep minutes of all regular and special meetings of the Board of Directors, have a regular meeting at least once a year, and upon request, forward copies to the HHS Compliance Officer assigned to the agency.